nikkow/node-red-contrib-tahoma/README.md

 These are the things that should be updated (and will be later) on this module:

-* Filter elements that can actually be controlled (e.g. do not display the "Active Button")
 * Find a way to properly handle "my" position